FlowIBR: Leveraging Pre-Training for Efficient Neural Image-Based Rendering of Dynamic Scenes: Experimental Results

 \section{Experimental Results}

-In this section, we show the capabilities of our method, compare it to state-of-the-art baselines and ablations, as well as analyse the learned scene flow.
-For this we conduct a comprehensive set of both quantitative and qualitative experiments.
+In this section, we show the capabilities of our method, compare it to state-of-the-art baselines and ablations in quantitative and qualitative experiments, as well as analyse the learned scene flow.